nus-cs2103-AY2021S2/tp/docs/team/cheeerynne.md

 ## Project: HEY MATEz

-HEY MATEz is a desktop application to get rid of your woes by allowing you to track members and tasks within the club efficiently and easily!
+HEY MATEz is a desktop application to get rid of your woes by allowing you to track members and tasks within a club efficiently and easily!
 It is a Command Line Interface (CLI) application which handles user requests that are typed into the input box as commands and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.